dexpiper/ifaxbotcovid/README.md

 **Templates**

-Templates are stored in *ifaxbotcovid.config.schemes*.
+Templates are stored in */ifaxbotcovid/config/templates/*.
 Any other templates could be used instead of the default ones, placeholders for variables are defined in curly brackets:

 ```
 Some text here: {name_of_variable1}, {name_of_variable2}.